 - Mayonnaise & Greek Yogurt - A creamy base that's lightened up while still rich and flavorful.

-- Chopped Dill or Parsley – Brings a herby finish and complements the seafood flavor.
+- Chopped Dill or Parsley - Brings a herby finish and goes with the seafood flavor.

 How to Make Shrimp Pasta Salad